GSA/digitalgov.gov/content/posts/2015-08-12-journey-mapping-the-customer-experience-a-usa-gov-case-study.md

 ---
+url: /2015/08/12/journey-mapping-the-customer-experience-a-usa-gov-case-study/
 date: 2015-08-12 10:00:21 -0400
-title: 'Journey Mapping the Customer Experience\: A USA.gov Case Study'
+title: 'Journey Mapping the Customer Experience: A USA.gov Case Study'
-summary: 'Journey maps are a visual representation of a customer’s end to end journey with your product or service.
+summary: 'Journey maps are a visual representation of a customer&rsquo;s end to end journey with your product or service.
 They are a powerful tool for exploring key interactions and experiences with your organization, programs, and/or services.
-Journey maps describe a customer’s entire journey, even the parts that occur before and after contact with your organization.
+Journey maps describe a customer&rsquo;s entire journey, even the parts that occur before and after contact with your organization.
 They'
-authors: [michelle-chronister, mary-ann-monroe]
+authors:
+  - michelle-chronister
+  - mary-ann-monroe
 categories:
   - UX
 tag: